 4. Streamline and boost readability with color

 Color can scale up clarity and readability in the text by as much as 40 percent.
-But for that, your color usage must be tactical, no doubt.
+But for that, your color usage must be tactical.

-With the strategic use of colors on every screen to improve the clarity of content, they automatically rationalize the concept and aid with reasoning and memory.
+Strategic use of colors on every screen to improve the clarity of content aids reasoning and memory.

 Secondly, color has the magical prowess to make the content more readable.
 It works best in designing eLearning course screens that demand contrasting chromatic colors in the text and background.
 (You can use a color wheel to find contrasting colors).